Kolyma: Estimating the number of victims

-The amount of hard evidence in regard to Kolyma is extremely limited.
-Unfortunately, no reliable archives exist about the total number of victims of Stalinism; all numbers are estimates.
-In his book, Stalin (1996), Edvard Radzinsky explains how Stalin, while systematically destroying his comrades-in-arms "at once obliterated every trace of them in history.
-He personally directed the constant and relentless purging of the archives."
-That practice continued to exist after the death of the dictator.

 In an account of a visit to Magadan by Harry Wu in 1999, there is a reference to the efforts of Alexander Biryukov, a Magadan lawyer to document the terror.
 He is said to have compiled a book listing every one of the 11,000 people documented to have been shot in Kolyma camps by the state security organ, the NKVD.
 Biryukov, whose father was in the Gulag at the time he was born, has begun researching the location of graves.
 He believed some of the bodies were still partially preserved in the permafrost.

 It is therefore impossible to provide final figures on the number of victims who died in Kolyma.
 Robert Conquest, author of The Great Terror, now admits that his original estimate of three million victims was far too high.
 In his article Death Tolls for the Man-made Megadeaths of the 20th Century, Matthew White estimates the number of those who died at 500,000.
 In Stalin's Slave Ships, Martin Bollinger undertakes a careful analysis of the number of prisoners who could have been transported by ship to Magadan between 1932 and 1953 (some 900,000) and the probable number of deaths each year (averaging 27%).
 This produces figures significantly below earlier estimates but, as the author emphasizes, his calculations are by no means definitive.
 In addition to the number of deaths, the dreadful conditions of the camps and the hardships experienced by the prisoners over the years need to be taken into account.
 In his review of Bollinger's book, Norman Polmar refers to 130,000 victims who died at Kolyma.
 As Bollinger reports in his book, the 3,000,000 estimate originated with the CIA in the 1950s and appears to be a flawed estimate.
-This number is also estimated by the last survivors.